-1 20 AAC 40.610(a)(1)
+20 AAC 40.610(a)(1)

-2 The annual withdrawal calculation methodology is stipulated in the Asset Management Policy Statement

-3 20 AAC 40.610(a)(2)
+The annual withdrawal calculation methodology is stipulated in the Asset Management Policy Statement 20 AAC 40.610(a)(2)

 Deleted: reinvested, either with the

 Deleted: or through

 Deleted: by the Trust in

 Deleted: principal assets that will

+Deleted: asset

 Deleted: /or

 Deleted: to

 Deleted: Only income revenue (i.e.

-Deleted: .) that is generated from investing or managing

-the assets can be
+Deleted: .) that is generated from investing or managing the assets can be

+Deleted: cash

+Deleted: cash

-Deleted: This may also involve reinvestment of principal
+Deleted: This may also involve reinvestment of principal in other assets.

-in other assets

-Deleted: investment

-Deleted: investment
+Deleted: investment Deleted: investment